justAnotherAverageCoder/nShell/README.md

-A toy shell written in nim.
+the worst shell you have ever seen written in nim.
 More features will be added.